E-Waste and the cloud: a new perspective on sustainability

 The connection lies in the lifecycle of electronic devices.
 As devices age, they become slower, less efficient, and eventually obsolete.
 This is often because of the device's inability to handle the increasing storage and processing demands of newer applications and larger data sets.

 And when it comes to huge data centers, the demand for storage and processing power is constantly increasing.
 To keep up with this demand, data centers need to constantly upgrade their hardware, leading to a significant amount of electronic waste.
-This electronic waste includes outdated servers, storage devices, and other equipment that can no longer meet the requirements of the ever-evolving technology landscape.
+This electronic waste includes outdated servers, storage devices, and other equipment that can no longer meet the requirements of their customers and the ever-evolving technology landscape.

 Here's where distributed cloud technology comes in.